Recent survey shows that 23% said they had lied to their doctor

 By Barbara Pierce

 “How much do you drink?” the doctor asked my husband.
 “Oh, a couple of beers every now and then,” he answered, as I struggled to keep quiet.
+I have read that proper information is necessary for addiction treatment at Emmaus Medical and Counseling.
+It should be the same here.

 After the visit, I suggested it might be in his best interests to give her more accurate information.